Neural Q-learning for solving PDEs: Introduction

-Further approaches, which go beyond looking for an approximation of the strong solution of the PDE directly, have also been studied.
-Zang, Bao, Ye, and Zhou \cite{zang2020weak} proposes using generative adversarial networks (GANs) to solve a min-max optimization problem to approximate the weak solution of the PDE.
-The Fourier neural operator (FNO) (Li et al. \cite{li2020fourier}) approach makes use of a Fourier transform and learns to solve the PDE via convolution.
-The solution of certain PDEs can be expressed in terms of stochastic processes using the Feynman--Kac formula.
-Grohs and Herrmann \cite{grohs2020deep} applies neural networks to learn the solution of a PDE via its probabilistic representation and numerically demonstrates the approach for Poisson equations.
-Based on an analogy between the BSDE and reinforcement learning, E, Han, and Jentzen \cite{han2017deep} proposes an algorithm to solve parabolic semilinear PDEs and the corresponding backward stochastic differential equations (BSDEs), where the loss function gives the error between the prescribed terminal condition and the solution of the BSDE.
-PDE-net and its variants (Long, Lu, Ma, and Dong \cite{long2018pde}, Long, Lu, and Dong \cite{long2019pde}) attempt to solve inverse PDE problems: a neural network is trained to infer the governing PDE given physical data from sensors.
+Further approaches, which go beyond looking for an approximation of the strong solution of the PDE directly, have also been studied. \cite{zang2020weak} proposes using generative adversarial networks (GANs) to solve a min-max optimization problem to approximate the weak solution of the PDE.
+The Fourier neural operator (FNO) (\cite{li2020fourier}) approach makes use of a Fourier transform and learns to solve the PDE via convolution.
+The solution of certain PDEs can be expressed in terms of stochastic processes using the Feynman--Kac formula. \cite{grohs2020deep} apply neural networks to learn the solution of a PDE via its probabilistic representation and numerically demonstrates the approach for Poisson equations.
+Based on an analogy between the BSDE and reinforcement learning, \cite{han2017deep} proposes an algorithm to solve parabolic semilinear PDEs and the corresponding backward stochastic differential equations (BSDEs), where the loss function gives the error between the prescribed terminal condition and the solution of the BSDE.
+PDE-net and its variants (\cite{long2018pde}, \cite{long2019pde}) attempt to solve inverse PDE problems: a neural network is trained to infer the governing PDE given physical data from sensors.
 In a recent paper \cite{sirignano2021pde}, neural network terms are introduced to optimize PDE-constrained models.
 The parameters in the PDE are trained using gradient descent, where the gradient is evaluated by an adjoint PDE.
-In Ito, Reisinger and Zhang \cite{ito2021neural}, a class of numerical schemes for solving semilinear Hamilton--Jacobi--Bellman--Isaacs (HJBI) boundary value problems is proposed.
+In \cite{ito2021neural}, a class of numerical schemes for solving semilinear Hamilton--Jacobi--Bellman--Isaacs (HJBI) boundary value problems is proposed.
 By policy iteration, the semilinear problem is reduced into a sequence of linear Dirichlet problems.
 They are subsequently approximated by a feedforward neural network ansatz.
-For a detailed overview of deep learning for solving PDEs, we refer the reader to E, Han and Jentzen \cite{E2021}, Beck, Hutzenthaler, Jentzen and Kuckuck \cite{beck2020overview} and Germain, Pham and Warin \cite{germain2021neural}, and references therein.
+For a detailed overview of deep learning for solving PDEs, we refer the reader to \cite{E2021}, \cite{beck2020overview} and \cite{germain2021neural}, and references therein.